 New molecular imaging technologies have made many exciting discoveries possible in recent years—from the structures of proteins and drug targets involved in cancer to how SARS-CoV-2 binds to human cells.
 However, current techniques often don’t scale well, and therefore, can’t measure the large number of molecules required to investigate the toughest questions about diseases such as schizophrenia or diabetes.
 With BroadIgnite support, Mehrtash will explore ways to resolve this limitation using machine learning and new molecular barcoding techniques.
 Ultimately, he aims to develop a method that can simultaneously profile the complete microscopic state of thousands of cells, at single-molecule resolution, much more quickly and efficiently than current methods.

-- Postdoctoral Associate, Stanley Center for Psychiatric Research, Broad Institute
+- Former Postdoctoral Associate, Stanley Center for Psychiatric Research, Broad Institute

-To contribute to global research efforts against the pandemic, Alina recently led the launch of a new open-source website to track the genetic evolution of SARS-CoV-2.
-The site, called COVID-19 Coronavirus Genetics, has aggregated hundreds of thousands of SARS-CoV-2 sequences from researchers around the world to trace the virus’ distinct mutations as it spreads across different geographic regions over time.
-Researchers can now freely use this online resource to answer critical questions about the coronavirus, including which genetic variants to test new therapeutics and diagnostics on before implementation in a specific region.
-BroadIgnite funds will enable Alina and her collaborators to dramatically expand the capabilities of the site and incorporate data from hundreds of thousands of new SARS-CoV-2 genomes over the next years to capture developing trends in the pandemic.
+To contribute to global research efforts against the pandemic, Alina led the launch of a new open-source website to track the genetic evolution of SARS-CoV-2.
+The site, called COVID-19 Coronavirus Genetics, aggregated hundreds of thousands of SARS-CoV-2 sequences from researchers around the world to trace the virus’ distinct mutations as it spread across different geographic regions.
+Researchers freely used this online resource to answer critical questions about the coronavirus, including which genetic variants to test new therapeutics and diagnostics on before implementation in a specific region.
+Funds from Alina's 2020 BroadIgnite award enabled her to expand the capabilities of the site and incorporate data from hundreds of thousands of new SARS-CoV-2 genomes to capture developing trends during the pandemic.

 - Senior Computational Scientist, Data Sciences Platform, Broad Institute